TRAFFIC CAMS, WEATHER, ROAD WORK, TRANSIT: Tuesday info

 ROAD WORK

--As suspected, that was just a pause in Admiral Bridge top-side work.
+-So does work on curb ramps at 60th/Admiral, with bike-lane blockages; a neighborhood observer noted concrete-pouring Monday.

--Crews are working on curb ramps for all four corners of 60th/Admiral.
+-The major nighttime work on and around 16th SW in White Center continues – details here – and King County Road Services has announced intermittent closures toward the end of this week.

--The major nighttime work ahead on and around 16th SW in White Center continues – details here.
-Here’s the latest.
+-Less than two weeks until the low bridge closes the weekend of August 23-24 for cylinder work.

 TRANSIT TODAY